The Trials, Victories & Adventures of Los PaulOS

 1996-1998

-I was still no good at bass, then, I left for australia, with my trusty guitar, immediately playing for OCF.
+I was still no good at bass, then, I left for australia, with my trusty guitar, immediately playing for OCF (Overseas Christian Fellowship).
 And soon after, played bass at only OCF Camps.
 I bought my first and only bass from OCF Melbourne, when they wanted to sell their 4 String Squire Jazz Bass (Japan).
-Cost me USD150, with no strap or case.
+Cost me AUD150, with no strap or case.

 I practiced without an amp, and had my first ever gig at a Taiwanese Student's night, ( I wonder where are the pictures?)..